Repositioning your brand.

 If you have ever been the smartest guy in the room, you understand that has limitations.
 Invested people need proof.
 And there is no room of supposition in brand repositioning.
 Certainty in the research, especially in uncertain times, is your only ally.

 Arming yourself with projectable market research addresses that weakness.
 So, instead of being smartest guy in the room, you are the best-informed person in the room.
 Speaking with the clarity of the customer’s perceptions clears the way to change.

 As a result, we always conduct market research.

 Brand Positioning Research

 You don’t need or want focus groups.
-They are worthless at their best and deceiving at their worst.
+They are worthless at best and deceiving at worst.
 So, I don’t care how skilled the moderator pretends to be.

 And the results are not projectable.
 You need a mixture of blinded qualitative one-one-one qualitative interviews, behavioral modeling, and double-blinded quantitative research.
-This tests your assumptions.
+These tests your assumptions.
 And they NEED testing.